IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should be effective in their work to protect and promote the human rights of men and boys.

-The Commission should "actively evaluate the effectiveness of its activities" and should "should examine the quality of the NHRI's programmes and the extent to which existing programmes sufficiently address the human rights issues"^[National Human Right Institutions Best Practice] for men and boys.
+The Commission should "actively evaluate the effectiveness of its activities" and should "should examine the quality of the NHRI's programmes and the extent to which existing programmes sufficiently address the human rights issues"\[73] for men and boys.

 *National Human Rights Institutions Best Practice* says: